Feedback Print Email

 Where do I find housing data for my community?

 Chances are a great deal of data already are available on housing conditions in your community, but the information needs to be pulled together to paint a comprehensive picture.
 The place to start is with your local housing and community development agency.
 Communities that receive federal dollars (often passed through the states) through the HOME or Community Development Block Grant programs (CDBG) have to submit Comprehensive Housing Affordability Strategies as part of their Consolidated Plan that include extensive data on area demographics, housing needs and the local housing supply.
-Other government agencies, such as the local tax assessor's office, can be a source of useful data on areas where home values are growing or declining or where clusters of vacant properties are emerging.
-Local Realtors and area lenders can share data on recent home purchases for neighborhoods in your community.
+Other government agencies, such as the local tax assessor's office, can be a source of useful data on areas where home values are growing or declining or where clusters of

 Another great resource to tap is your local community college and university.
 In addition to faculty members who may be available to do custom analyses of census or other data; you may be able to engage the services of students in the planning, architecture or economics department to conduct on-foot surveys of neighborhood housing and building conditions.